Laboratory of Solidarity: Emory Douglas I

 Referring to the title of an exhibition at the NGBK in Berlin, “Laboratorium der Solidarität” we want to start our new series, focusing on solidarity movements.
 Because at this very moment we are experiencing an entire global movement calling for solidarity.
 In a time of uncertainty, people all over the world are prepared to act jointly.
-People are in solidarity against the imminent Trump government.
+People are in solidarity against the Trump government.
 Against populism.
 Against racism.
 In solidarity for the preservation of the environment.
 In solidarity in the aftermath of terrorist attacks all over the world.
 This has inspired us at C& to take a closer look at important historic as well as present moments of people getting together to form solidarity movements, to fight for justice.

 At the end of 2016, the Zapatista National Liberation Army (known by its Spanish acronym, EZLN) issued a communiqué proposing, among other things, their specific vision of art: “In contrast to politics, art doesn’t try to readjust or fix the machine.
 Instead, it does something more subversive and troubling: it shows the possibility of another world,” writes Subcomandante Insurgente Galeano.

 This isn’t the first time Zapatismo has presented ideas on artistic work.
 In fact, since its public appearance in January 1994, the EZLN has implicitly or explicitly expressed an artistic sense that separates it from other politico-military or social organizations.
 Poetry has been the principal form of expression, but always in connection with the colors in many of the constructions of the indigenous communities constituting their social base.
 Murals began to expand horizons and many new worlds have been drawn on the planks of the walls.